SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java 3.md

 it is a method of converting big to small data type like double to int

-write a java program to display sum of squares of number from 1 to n write a java program to display the following pattern
+write a java program to display sum of squares6666 of number from 1 to n write a java program to display the following pattern

 12345